 931001 at Waterloo International 23 March 1995.

 Just five years ago The Queen commemorated the 20th anniversary of the opening of the tunnel, although this was a month later than the actual anniversary.
-Source: Luxury Travel Beat
+Source: Luxury Travel Beat (Note: The blog in question has now been marked private thus an archived image is used.)

 In 2017 Groupe Eurotunnel decided to rebrand the tunnel (known colloquially as Eurotunnel) Getlink in preparation for a post-Brexit world.
 Guardian.
 However, somewhat confusingly, the Eurotunnel name is retained for the Le Shuttle operation.
 Anyway they (Le Shuttle) did this great poster covering the history of the Channel Tunnel: